 For certain graduate programs, prospective students must possess a prior degree in order to matriculate in that program.
 Students who are in the process of completing such a degree (whether at Fordham or at another institution) at the time of their acceptance must subsequently submit an official transcript indicating that the degree has been awarded.
 If an official transcript is not received by mid-term of the student’s first semester, a hold will be placed on the student’s registration and records.
 Any exceptions to this policy must be approved in writing by the dean.

 It is GSAS policy not to permit a deferral of admission, though admitted students may seek permission to delay matriculation by no more than one semester.
-If an accepted student wishes to reapply the following academic year, s/he must do so by submitting a new online application, but is not guaranteed admission upon re-application.
+If an accepted student wishes to reapply the following academic year, they must do so by submitting a new online application; they are not guaranteed admission upon re-application.
 Any exceptions must be approved in writing by the dean.
-Application materials (e.g. letters of recommendation, Graduate Record Examination [GRE] scores) typically remain on file for up to 18 months after their initial submission.
+Application materials (e.g., letters of recommendation, Graduate Record Examination (GRE) scores) typically remain on file for up to 18 months after their initial submission.

 Any change of program and/or degree requires a new application, the recommendation of the department or program, and the approval of the dean.

 Students admitted on a conditional basis must maintain a specified grade point average (GPA) or otherwise meet specified coursework requirements to resolve any academic deficiencies in their preparation.
 Such students are considered matriculated upon their registration/enrollment (see Matriculation).

 Upon satisfactory completion of the conditions outlined in the student’s letter of acceptance, or when specified in a letter to the student from the department or program, the student is released from conditional admission status and will remain a matriculated student in good standing for so long as the normal requirements of GSAS and of the department or program are met (see §7 Degree Requirements).
 The department chairperson or program director will initially determine when the required conditions have been met, subject to the approval of the graduate school.